Oncoscience

 Hemocytometer dead cells count.

 Here is the bar graph showing the hemocytometer based dead cell counts for each treatment group across day 1, day 2 and day 4 (24 hours post treatment).
 The data clearly indicated that dead cells increased in combo with high concentration drug group.
-The C and L is presenting clinical and laboratory samples respectively and each group has separate control.
+The C and L presents clinical and laboratory samples respectively and each group has separate control.

 Figure 1: Hemocytometer dead cells count.